thiagocapuano/waves-documentation/en/blockchain/transaction-type-data-structure.md

 Each [transaction type](/blockchain/transaction-type.md) has a unique set of fields that define its **data structure**.

-## Versions

-Over time, transaction data structures may change.
-We use versions to distinguish outdated data structures from the most recent ones.
+Over time, the data structure of a transaction type may change.
+We use versions to distinguish multiple data structures.

-Currently, most of our transaction types have at least two versions: v2 and v1.
+Currently, most of the transaction types have at least two versions: v2 and v1.